100+ video editing terms you need to know

 Assembly

-The assembly is the first rough cut of a film.
-The editor arranges the footage in order, based on the script.
+The assembly is a film’s first rough cut.
+The editor then arranges the footage in order, using the script as a guide.

 B

-The b-roll is secondary footage that helps add details and smooths out transitions between scenes.
-This could be establishing shots, stock footage, atmospheric shots, or undirected footage of background people.
+B-roll is any secondary footage that helps add detail and smooth out transitions between scenes.
+This could include establishing shots, stock footage, atmospheric shots, or undirected footage of background people.

 The bit rate is the amount of data used in each second of video.
-This is typically measured in kilobits per second (kbps).
+Bit rate is typically measured in megabits (Mbps) for video and kilobits per second (kbps) for audio.

 As a video transitions into a break, a bump tease entices the viewer to keep watching.
-It is usually a voiceover with a quick hint of what is going to happen next.
+A bump tease is usually a voiceover with a quick hint of what is going to happen next.

 Bumper